Quantum Ising model on two dimensional anti-de Sitter space: Introduction

-It is conjectured that CFTs with black hole duals provide one example of a system capable of such ``fast scrambling" \cite{sekino_fast_2008,lashkari_towards_2013}.
+It has been conjectured that CFTs with black hole duals provide one example of a system capable of such ``fast scrambling" \cite{sekino_fast_2008,lashkari_towards_2013}.
 Systems that show fast scrambling typically involve non-local Hamiltonians and all-to-all interactions such as the SYK model \cite{sachdev1993gapless,noauthor_alexei_nodate,noauthor_alexei_nodate2,PhysRevD.94.106002,Polchinski:2016xgd}.
 In this paper we will show that in certain regions of the parameter space the transverse quantum Ising model with nearest neighbor interactions living on a discretization of two dimensional anti-de Sitter space appears to exhibit similar behavior.
+However one should be careful with this interpretation -- the spatial boundary of our system is just points and our quantum spins populate the bulk space as well as the boundary.
+So we are primarily looking at information spread in the bulk.
+To understand the thermalization properties better one would need to extend the model to three dimensional anti-de Sitter space which possesses a non-trivial spatial boundary.

 We have performed both classical and quantum simulations of this system.
-For the classical simulations, we find the ground state of this model using the density matrix renormalization (DMRG) algorithm \cite{white2004real,PhysRevB.48.10345,RevModPhys.77.259} and time-evolve it with the time evolving block decimation (TEBD) algorithm using the ITensor library \cite{PhysRevLett.91.147902,verstraete2004matrix,PhysRevLett.93.040502,Fishman:2020gel}.
-To study the scrambling properties of the model we use matrix product operator (MPO) methods to calculate the OTOCs. \cite{Huang:2016knw,Chen:2016qpx}.

-For the quantum simulations of the model, we developed both the circuit needed for the time evolution of the Hamiltonian and calculated the OTOCs using the method developed by Vermersch et al. \cite{vermersch_probing_2019}.
-We also sketch out how to implement this Hamiltonian via Rydberg arrays and perform simulations of the system on the Bloqade simulator provided by QuEra.
+In Sec.~\ref{Ham}, we find the ground state of this model using the density matrix renormalization (DMRG) algorithm \cite{white2004real,PhysRevB.48.10345,RevModPhys.77.259} and time-evolve it with the time evolving block decimation (TEBD) algorithm using the ITensor library \cite{PhysRevLett.91.147902,verstraete2004matrix,PhysRevLett.93.040502,Fishman:2020gel}.
+In Sec.~\ref{qm_sim}, real time evolution of the magnetization is discussed and implemented for a thirteen qubit system and compared to the tensor method results.
+We discuss the information propagation in this model in Sec.~\ref{scrambling}.
+To study the scrambling properties of the model we have used matrix product operator (MPO) methods to calculate the OTOCs \cite{Huang:2016knw,Chen:2016qpx} in Sec.~\ref{classical_OTOC}.
+In the next subsection~\ref{qm_OTOC}, the computation of OTOCS using a protocol developed by Vermersch et al. \cite{vermersch_probing_2019} is discussed and implemented for a model with seven qubits.
+Successful implementation of the model on quantum devices required applying some additional error mitigation techniques.
+We discuss the influence of the mitigation techniques on the results and other numerical aspects of the digital quantum simulation in Appendix~\ref{quantum_ap}.
+We also sketch out how to implement this Hamiltonian via analog quantum devices like Rydberg arrays and perform simulations of the system on the Bloqade simulator developed by QuEra in Appendix~\ref{ryd_app}.
+In Appendix~\ref{app_otoc_protocol}, we include some details of the protocol used for the computation of the OTOC using a quantum computer.